My Top Fidget Toys

 2) Use unflavoured toothpaste: For someone who has sensory issues, some flavoured toothpastes can taste spicy.
 My son had sensory issues with brushing his teeth, so we used OraNurse Toothpaste.

-4) Have a talking alarm clock: My son has difficulty understanding perception of time and gets confused with his days of the week, so I purchased a talking alarm clock for him.
+4) Have an alarm clock: My son has difficulty understanding perception of time and gets confused with his days of the week, so I purchased a talking alarm clock for him.
 This is perfect as it says the time and day when you press it:

 5) Set aside the clothes the night before ready for the morning.

 1) Look at the menu online prior to going out to a restaurant.
 I would recommend choosing at least two food options just in case when you arrive, one of the options is not available.
 If you or the person is restricted on your/their food choice, then bring a tub with a portion of your/their favourite food in.

 2) Create a social story about eating out.
-You can create this yourself, use online templates or purchase story telling books:
+You can create this yourself, use online templates or purchase social story books.

-4) Request to sit at a side table rather than in the middle of the restaurant: My son has sensory issues, so he feels more comfortable sitting at a side table.
+4) Request to sit at a side table rather than in the middle of the restaurant: My son has sensory processing disorder, so he feels more comfortable sitting at a side table.
 Plus this way he is not in the middle of all the noise from the food outlet or people talking.

 5) Create an Eating Out Diary: Monitor what style of restaurant suits you or the person best, food option availability, day of the week you eat out and best time to go out to eat.